nippur72/PolymerTS/README.md

 ## @component(tagName) <a name="component"></a>

 Sets the tag name of the custom component.
-The decorator is applied to the TypeScript `class` keyword.
-Notice that tag names must include a `-` as per WebComponents specs.
+The decorator is applied on the `class` keyword.
+Tag names must include a `-` as per WebComponents specs.

 Example of a `<my-element>`:

 ```TypeScript
 @component("my-element")